Naved-Sheikh/Banking-Management-System-JDBC/README.md

 This project is licensed under the **MIT License** – you are free to use, modify, and distribute it with attribution.

 ---

-If you want, I can also make a **short, professional tagline** at the top so it immediately grabs attention when a recruiter opens your repo.
-Would you like me to add that?